abestick/phasespace/README.md

 ------------------
 You can use the `rigid_tracker.py` script to track the pose of a rigid constellation of >= 3 mocap markers and publish it via _tf_.
 You script has two modes to either _calibrate_ or _track_ the rigid body.

-To calibrate a new rigid body composed of markers 2, 3, 5, and 6, then publish the rigid's pose immediately after on as the _rigid_ frame, you'd run:
+To calibrate a new rigid body composed of markers 2, 3, 5, and 6, then publish the rigid's pose as the _rigid_ frame immediately after calibration, you'd run:
 ```
-rosrun phasespace rigid_tracker.py <data_file> --frame rigid
+rosrun phasespace rigid_tracker.py <data_file> --calibrate 2 3 5 6 --frame rigid
 ```
-where `<data_file` is the .txt file to save the rigid calibration to in case you'd like to track the same object again with an identical calibration.
+where `<data_file>` is the .txt file to save the rigid calibration to in case you'd like to track the same object again with an identical calibration.

-To just track a rigid you've already calibrated, just run:
+To track a rigid you've already calibrated, just run:
 ```
-rosrun phasespace rigid_tracker.py <data_file --frame <tf_frame_name>
+rosrun phasespace rigid_tracker.py <data_file> --frame <tf_frame_name>
 ```
-where, again, `<data_file>` is the previously saved calibration for this object, and `<tf_frame_name` is the frame you'd like the rigid's pose published as.
+where, again, `<data_file>` is the previously saved calibration for this object, and `<tf_frame_name>` is the frame you'd like the rigid's pose published as.